patwari/leetcode-csharp/README.md

 - Add breakpoints.
 - use Command Pallette > `Test: Debug All test` OR `Test: Debug Tests in Current File`
   - Other options: `Test: Debug Last Run` OR `Test: Debug Failed Tests`

+## Additional Notes:
+- For some reason, the dotnet installed via homebrew didn't work for me.
+   - `brew install dotnet` would install dotnet, and even run the tests.
+But wasn't able to debug.
+   - `brew install --cask dotnet-sdk` also didn't

+## To Upgrade dotnet version
+1. Download from https://dotnet.microsoft.com/en-us/download.
+And install.
+1. Following commands are useful to check
+   - `which dotnet`
+   - `dotnet --list-sdks`
+   - `dotnet --version`
+1. You can upgrade your project by
+   1. Using Dotnet upgrade-assistant
+      - `dotnet tool install -g upgrade-assistant`
+      - `upgrade-assistant upgrade .` in project directory.
+   1. Manually (preferred)
+      - Open project in vscode.
+      - Open all `*.csproj` files and replace TargetFramework to `net9.0` or whatever version you've updated to.
+Note, that it needs only 2 digits.
+      - `dotnet restore`
+      - `dotnet build`